JUC COVID-19 Safety Guidelines

 The JUC Safety Team is monitoring local conditions.
 We will notify the congregation if additional measures (including ceasing in-person activities or the resumption of mandatory masking) are taken.

 Planning an Event

-- Events on campus MUST BE scheduled on the main calendar.
+- Events MUST BE scheduled on the main calendar.